 To earn the Series 7 license, you need to:

 In a discussion about CFA versus CAIA, people are most likely to be concerned about the exams.
 Here’s what you need to know.

 The topics of the CFA exam are:

-The Level I exam is offered in June and December.
-Levels II and III are offered in June.
+The Level I exam is offered several times a year.
+Levels II and III are once a year.
+To learn the exact dates, read this article.
 The format of the first two levels is multiple-choice.
 Level III has a written portion called constructed response and a multiple-choice portion.
 When you register for the Level I CFA® exam, you will pay a one-time enrollment fee of $450.

 Because the CFA® exam has three levels, you will pay separate registration fees for each level.
 As of May 2019, the fees for each level are $700 for early, $1,000 for standard, and $1,450 for late registration.
 There is also a one-time enrollment fee you have to pay before you can take Level I. The pass rates for the June 2019 CFA® exams are as follows: